Waziup/learning-center-content/content/en/programs/train-the-trainer-program/units/2_waziup_technologies/index.md

 ![archi](../../../../courses/1.Fundamentals/1.Intro/img/waziup-ecosystem.png#width=700)

-You should find all the components in your Solution Box. **TODO: describe Solution Box and give a link to the corresponding page.**
+You should find all the components in your Solution Box.

 <alert type='success'><b>Task 1:</b> Add all the components from the Solution Box in the "My Lab" section.</alert>